 - Trust and trustworthiness

 - Openness to experiences

 - Creative expression

-What Does It Take to Have a Positive Outcome with Client-Centered Therapy?
+What Does It Take To Have A Positive Outcome?

-Client-centered therapy, also known as Rogerian therapy, needs six things if it's going to be successful, according to Rogers himself.
-The first three are the required therapist traits already mentioned: empathy, congruence, and unconditional positive regard of the client.
+Nondirective therapy or client-centered therapy generally needs six things to be successful, according to Rogers.
+The first three include the previously mentioned empathy, congruence, and unconditional positive regard for the client.
 The other three are:

-- The client can tell that the counselor has unconditional positive regard and understands their challenges in the current situation.
+- The client’s knowledge that their therapist has unconditional positive regard and understands their challenges in the current situation

 How The Sessions Proceed